apache/airflow/docs/apache-airflow-providers/index.rst

 When your providers are installed you can query the installed providers and their capabilities with the ``airflow providers`` command.
 This way you can verify if your providers are properly recognized and whether they define the extensions properly.
-See :doc:`cli-and-env-variables-ref` for details of available CLI sub-commands.
+See :doc:`apache-airflow:cli-and-env-variables-ref` for details of available CLI sub-commands.

 When you write your own provider, consider following the